Sellafield railway station

+History

-The station, which dates from 1850, is a busy freight location, because much of the nuclear waste for Sellafield's THORP nuclear fuel reprocessing plant is carried there by train from the docks in Barrow-in-Furness, or from rail-connected nuclear power stations elsewhere in the UK.
+The station, which dates from 1850, is a busy freight location; this is because much of the nuclear waste for Sellafield's THORP nuclear fuel reprocessing plant is carried there by train from the docks in Barrow-in-Furness or from rail-connected nuclear power stations elsewhere in the UK.
 The facility also generates significant commuter traffic for the railway, with workers travelling by train from nearby towns and villages.